raphaellmsousa/ForROS/README.md

 ## Approach

-A detailed description of our team approach has been provided in the jupyter notebook file valeNeuralNetwork.ipynb
+A detailed description of our team's approach has been provided in the jupyter notebook file valeNeuralNetwork.ipynb

 ## Team